Radhika-Envision/Upmark/database/README.md

     The script will install the [cron job].

-## S3 File Versioning permission
+## AWS Permissions and key

 AWS S3 stores files attached on responses.
 And also S3 has [versioning functionality] on bucket.
 Enable versioning is not reverasable so once it enabled only suspension versionning is possible.
 But if we give all the permission to the user, user(access key) can do everything so to restrict users permission.

+For backup database we need to have permission to access DBSnapshot.
+Second part describes how to add this permission

 Here is the steps to do.